Mayo Clinic Care Network Content

 To get started:

-- Perfect your technique.
-To do Kegels, imagine you are sitting on a marble and tighten your pelvic muscles as if you're lifting the marble.
-Try it for three seconds at a time, then relax for a count of three.
+• Perfect your technique.
+To do Kegels, imagine you're sitting on a marble.
+Tighten your pelvic muscles as if you're lifting the marble upward, toward your head.
+Try it for three seconds at a time.
+Then relax for a count of three.

-- Maintain your focus.
+• Keep your focus.
 For best results, focus on tightening only your pelvic floor muscles.
-Be careful not to flex the muscles in your abdomen, thighs or buttocks.
-Avoid holding your breath.
+Try not to flex the muscles in your stomach area, thighs or buttocks.
+And don't hold your breath.
 Instead, breathe freely during the exercises.

 Don't make a habit of using Kegel exercises to start and stop your urine stream.
-Doing Kegel exercises while emptying your bladder can actually lead to incomplete emptying of the bladder — which increases the risk of a urinary tract infection.
+Doing Kegels while emptying your bladder can keep your bladder from emptying fully.
+This raises the risk of a urinary tract infection.